Skip Navigation

 Why create an incident response plan?

 Incident response plans (also called cyber incident response plans or CIRPs for short) are useful during confirmed incidents—like a hacked email account.
-However, they’re also handy to investigate suspicious events, like finding new, strange code on your corporate website.
+However, they’re also handy for investigating suspicious events, like finding new, strange code on your corporate website.

 If developed properly, the plan will help you answer the following questions about a situation: